How Much Term Life Insurance Can You Buy?

 It’s not enough to throw numbers at the wall and see what sticks.
 Ask your agent to help you present your financial situation to the company in the best light possible.

 Term Life Insurance Financial Guidelines

 Life insurance companies use a multiple of your annual income based on the amount of coverage you can buy.
 These multiples look something like this:

 |Policy Amount||$100K - $249K||$250K - $499K||$500K - $1M||$1M+|

 |Cost per Unit||$0.49||$0.45||$0.40||$0.37|

-So if you are age 35 and make $50,000 a year, right off the bat you should qualify for $1.25 million of total life insurance.
-That’s total, as in, combined with any other policies you already have and intend to keep.
+So if you are age 35 and make $50,000 a year, you should qualify for $1.25 million of total life insurance right off the bat.
+As in, that’s total combined with any other policies you already have and intend to keep.

 It’s interesting to note that most life insurance companies will not ask for proof of income for smaller policies.
 Additional requirements like this usually kick in around $3 million and up.
-For these larger policies, you may be asked to provide additional financial information such as:
+For these more comprehensive policies, you may be asked to provide additional financial information such as:

 - W-2 statements